tezansahu/shelfie/README.md

   - **Optimized Cards:** Equal-weight action buttons with shortened text
   - **Analytics Mobile:** Responsive metric grids and chart sizing for mobile viewing
   - **Cross-Platform:** Consistent experience across Windows desktop and Android

+- **Google OAuth Integration:**
+  - Uses a Google Web Client ID via `AppConfig.googleWebClientId` (see `lib/config/app_config.dart`).
+  - Signs in with Google, then exchanges tokens with Supabase Auth to obtain a Supabase session (JWT + refresh token).
+  - Session is managed by Supabase (auto-refresh enabled) and used for all DB/Edge Function calls.
+  - RLS enforced automatically: requests run as the authenticated user (`auth.uid()`), isolating user data.
+  - Sign-in/out handled by `AuthService` with a simple one-tap flow and clear error states.
+  - Consistent auth across app and extension: the same Supabase project and Google Web client are used.

 ## 🚀 Getting Started